 The Organization maintains a line of credit with a local financial institution in the amount of \$100,000.
 The purpose of the line of credit is to support daily operations of the Organization.
-No draw-down has been made on the line of credit during the years ended September 30, 2019 and 2018.
+No draw-down was made on the line of credit during the years ended September 30, 2020 and 2019.